mikeder/turtletime/README.md

 ## Features

 4 players spawn in a rectangle and can move independently.
+[WASD] Eating strawberries will give you a temporary sprint ability.
+[LSHIFT] Eating chili peppers will give you the ability to shoot [5] fireballs!
+[SPACE] or [RETURN] Players hit by 3-4 fireballs are set inactive, last remaining active player wins!

 ## Road Map